R2D2VaderBeef/SectorsEdgeStreamControl/README.md

 Currently, this system only supports Hold to Scope / Hold to Crouch rather than Toggle.
 You also need to input your binds manually if they are different to mine.

-Neither of these caveats will be present in the final version, in which I hope to pull binds directly from the game settings files.
+Neither of these caveats will be present in the first 'complete' version, in which I hope to pull binds directly from the game settings files.

 ## Setup